-Negeen Moussavian is a Registered Associate Marriage and Family Therapist (#107771).
-She is currently working under the supervision of Curt Widhalm LMFT (#47333) at his private practice in Santa Monica.
+Negeen Moussavian is Licensed Marriage and Family Therapist (#129033).
 She received her Master of Arts in Clinical Psychology with an emphasis in Marriage & Family Therapy from Pepperdine University.
 She completed her Bachelor of Arts in Psychology from the University of San Diego.

 Negeen implements a combination of holistic and traditional therapy practices.
 She tailors her treatment to meet the individual needs of her clients.
 She provides a safe space for healthy healing and uses empowerment to aid clients in navigating life situations and actualize their true potential.
 She values authenticity, empathy, humor, and unconditional positive regard.
 Negeen strives to build a strong therapeutic relationship with her clients, while promoting trust and safety.
 She helps the client become aware of their functional and dysfunctional patterns within different areas of their life.
 She is dedicated to her practice and helping her clients achieve their goals for treatment.

-Alyssa Davis is a Registered Associate Marriage and Family Therapist (AMFT #118123) with a Master’s degree in Counseling with an emphasis in Marriage and Family Therapy from California State University, Northridge and a Bachelor’s degree in Psychology from the University of California, Los Angeles.
+Alyssa Davis is a Licensed Marriage and Family Therapist (#130175) with a Master’s degree in Counseling with an emphasis in Marriage and Family Therapy from California State University, Northridge and a Bachelor’s degree in Psychology from the University of California, Los Angeles.
 She has certificates of proficiency in Trauma-Focused Cognitive Behavioral Therapy, Individual Cognitive Behavioral Therapy, Seeking Safety, Parent-Child Interaction Therapy, Managing Adaptive Practices, and is working towards certification in Dialectical Behavioral Therapy.
-She currently works under the supervision of Licensed Marriage and Family Therapist, Curt Widhalm (LMFT #47333).

 Alyssa has experience working with children, tweens, and teens that have experienced trauma.
 She is passionate about working in underserved areas and giving back to the community that she was raised in as she personally understands the barriers that these individuals encounter.
 She uses a trauma-informed cognitive behavioral approach to help clients feel safe and respected as she guides them in recognizing their negative thinking patterns in order to allow them to shift to a more positive and balanced perspective that supports them in living the life they want.
 Alyssa also has a passion for working with neurodivergent individuals and strives to help them accept, understand, and celebrate themselves.
 Alyssa loves to combine her creativity along with client’s strengths in an effort to enhance the therapeutic experience and make the often tough experience of change more manageable.